-The purpose of the Unit Owner’s Forum is to allow Unit Owners1 with an opportunity to provide productive input and share ideas directly with the Board of Trustees on matters of interest to the Association as a whole.
-The Unit Owner’s Forum is not to discuss any singular concern (i.e., warnings, fines, due process evaluations, individual financial matters, lien enforcement, etc.) as these are private matters and privacy restrictions and laws do not permit public disclosures, discussions, etc.
+Liberty Commons Condominium Trust allows legal Unit Owners (those listed in the Unit Deed as recorded in the Worcester County North Registry of Deeds) to attend and respectfully participate in its meetings, all others are excluded.
+These guidelines were created from meeting best practices to assist in fostering productive exchanges of ideas and information from the Board to Unit Owners and vice versa.
+Meeting participation allows Unit Owners with an opportunity to provide productive input and share ideas directly with the Board of Trustees on matters of interest to the Association.
+The Unit Owner’s Forum is not to discuss any individual or singular concern (i.e., warnings, fines, due process evaluations, individual financial matters, lien enforcement, etc.) as these are private matters and privacy restrictions and laws do not permit public disclosures, discussions, etc.

-- Meetings are facilitated by the Board of Trustees or its designee
+- Meetings are facilitated by the Board of Trustees or its designee.

-- Be respectful
+- Be respectful.

-- No video or audio recording is permitted
+- No video or audio recording is permitted.

-- Unit Owners may not comment on or question the Unit Owner speaker(s) except with permission of the Board
+- All input, comments and feedback is to be directed to the Board.
+Unit Owners may not comment on or question any Unit Owner or speaker except with the prior permission of the Board.

 - Any Unit Owner with a detailed question or questions that may require documentation and/or reference materials (i.e., financial, budget, condominium documents, etc.) to answer must be submitted in writing at least five (5) business days prior to the meeting date (i.e., email is preferable so the information is received in a timely manner).
 At the Board’s discretion, the question may be answered in the meeting (time permitting), through written communication before, during or after the meeting, or not answered at all (not every communication requires a response or answer).